-To find these records on the LAC site, click on Discover the Collection in the top menu, then click Browse by Topic.
-Scroll down the page and click on Military Heritage.
-In the left menu, click on Second World War: 1939-1945.
-Finally, in left menu, click on Service Files of the Second World War—War Dead, 1939-1947.
+To find these records on the LAC site, click Military Heritage under Services and Information.
+From the Military Heritage page, click on Second World War: 1939-1945.
+Finally, scroll down the page and click on Service Files of the Second World War—War Dead, 1939-1947.

 Documents in the service files include enlistment papers with details about the individual such as full name, date and place of birth, names of parents, spouse and siblings; medical records; dental charts; as well as military units (for army service), ships on which they served (navy) or the squadrons with which served (air force).
 Evaluation reports, medal entitlements, death registration, burial details and estates records also are in these files.